 And now, we find ourselves racing toward the third extraordinary event, an event for which the emergence of life and the emergence of human intelligence were but dim preludes.
 Call that event The Coalescence, the great coming together of all humanity, thereby lifting the human race onto another and higher plane of existence.

-Given the dysfunctional state of world society caught in the destructive, debilitating, and suffocating grip of moneyism, this optimistic vision of the future must seem wildly off the mark.
+Given the chaotic state of world society, this optimistic vision of the future must seem wildly off the mark.
 Not so.
 The most powerful weapon available in our epic struggle against the lethality of money, as well as well as in support of the life-affirming objective of The Coalescence, is communication.
 Accordingly, the essence of The Coalescence is connectivity.

 We are living in what could rightly be called the Age of Communication, and we are both its beneficiaries and its victims, depending upon the purpose to which it is employed at any one time.
 By far, the greatest amount of data saturating the electromagnetic ether is employed in the service of moneyism and the financial system to which it has given birth for the sole purpose of pursuing financial gain.

 In an attempt to reveal the obvious, it is the intent of the WEDP to expose the cost of maintaining the financial system (in terms of labor rather than monetarily) as against the cost of actually producing and distributing goods and services.
 In doing so we will be using the Internet and its extraordinary capabilities for education and organization.